p4lee/Quotes/README.md

     Use `EditForm` component with EditQuote and AddQuote pages with proper `Input` components for the three (3) data fields.
 Do not write input component for the id field.
 The pages has only one submit button to save the changes.

-    The DeleteQuote page shows the quote's information and has only one submit button to confirm the deletion.

-    In every page in Quotes folder print the user's name in h2 element.

-### Evaluation points

-1. The Entity Framework part of the task description for four (4) points.
-2. The Web API part of the task desctiption for six (6) points.
-3. The Frontend part of the task desctiption for ten (10) points.

-Even when the evaluation points are indiviually checked it is mandatory that the previous steps work for later steps (i.e. to get 10 points from step 3 the steps 1 and 2 must also work).
-You cannot get 10 points from this task by only making the step 3.

-> Note!
-Read the task description and the evaluation points to get the task's specification (what is required to make the app complete).

-## Task evaluation

-Evaluation points for the task are described above.
-An evaluation point either works or it does not work there is no "it kind of works" step inbetween.
-Be sure to test your work.
-All working evaluation points are added to the task total and will count towards the course total.
-The task is worth twenty (20) points.
-Each evaluation point is checked individually and each will provide four (4), six (6) and ten (10) points so there is three checkpoints.
-Checkpoints are designed so that they may require additional code, that is not checked or tested, to function correctly.

-## DevOps

-There is a DevOps pipeline added to this task.
-The pipeline will build the solution and run automated tests on it.
-The pipeline triggers when a commit is pushed to GitHub on main branch.
-So remember to `git commit` `git push` when you are ready with the task.
-The automation uses GitHub Actions and some task runners.
-The automation is in folder named .github.

-> **DO NOT modify the contents of .github or test folders.**